Cardiovascular Disease Fellowship

 Subspecialty fellowships

-Only applicants who have completed Cardiovascular Disease Fellowship will be considered for a subspecialty fellowship.
+Upon completion of the Cardiovascular Disease Fellowship, applicants may be considered for a subspecialty fellowship.

 This fellowship provides two years of advanced training in heart rhythm disorders and is accredited by ACGME.
 The basic components of this fellowship include advanced training in diagnostic and therapeutic electrophysiology studies; management and consultation of inpatients with disorders of cardiac rhythm; placement and management of electrophysiology devices; and outpatient management of patients with heart rhythm disorders.
 Advanced training is possible in lead extraction, epicardial access, and mapping, and left atrial appendage closure.